A worksheet is a Scala file that is evaluated on save, and the result of each expression is shown

 A worksheet evaluated in VS Code (with the Metals extension).

-Note that the worksheet will use the Scala version defined by your project (set by the key scalaVersion
+Note that the worksheet will use the Scala version defined by your project (set by the key scalaVersion,

-in your file build.sbt
+in your file build.sbt, typically).

 Also note that worksheets don’t have a program entry point.
 Instead, top-level statements and expressions are evaluated from top to bottom.